stratum/stratum/stratum/hal/bin/barefoot/README.run.md

 port in the chassis config file by adding `fec_mode: FEC_MODE_ON` to the `config_params` message field for the appropriate singleton port entry.
-FEC will then be configured automatically based on the port speed: Firecode for 10G and 40G, Reed-Solomon for all other speeds (25G, 50G, 100G and other supported port speeds).
-For example, the following will configure device port 132 in 100G mode with Forward Error Correction(FEC) enabled:
+FEC will then be configured automatically based on the port speed: Firecode for 10G and 40G, Reed-Solomon (RS) for all other speeds (25G, 50G, 100G and other supported port speeds).
+For example, the following will configure device port 132 in 100G mode with Reed-Solomon Forward Error Correction (FEC) enabled:

 ```proto
 singleton_ports {